onedarnleyroad/geomate/README.md

 valid IP address for GeoMate to work, since your local IP won't return any results.
 Can also be used to debug IP's from different locations.

+### useCloudflareCountryCode [bool]
+*Default: `false`*
+When calling `craft.geomate.countryCode`, return the two-character country code contained in Cloudflare's `CF-IPCountry` header.
+If there is no value, return using the default GeoMate method.

 ### fallbackIp [null|string]
 *Default: `null`*
 You can supply a fallback IP that will be used if the supplied IP can't be found.
 It's probably a good